matrix-org/matrix-spec/content/identity-service-api.md

 Identity Server cannot be used to authenticate Client-Server API requests.

-An access token is provided to an endpoint in one of two ways:

-1. Via a query string parameter, `access_token=TheTokenHere`.
-2. Via a request header, `Authorization: Bearer TheTokenHere`.
+Access tokens may be provided via a request header, using the Authentication Bearer scheme: `Authorization: Bearer TheTokenHere`.

+Clients may alternatively provide the access token via a query string
-Clients are encouraged to the use the `Authorization` header where possible to prevent the access token being leaked in access/HTTP logs.
+parameter: `access_token=TheTokenHere`.
+This method is deprecated to prevent the access token being leaked in access/HTTP logs and SHOULD NOT be used by clients.

-The query string should only be used in cases where the `Authorization` header is inaccessible for the client.
+Identity Servers MUST support both methods.

+{{% boxes/note %}}
+{{% changed-in v="1.11" %}}
+Sending the access token as a query string parameter is now deprecated.
+{{% /boxes/note %}}

 When credentials are required but missing or invalid, the HTTP call will return with a status of 401 and the error code `M_UNAUTHORIZED`.